abckf654/LazyAutoForm/README.md

 README
 ======
 # ROC Army Logistics School Rapid Body Temperature Report System
-This is a system designed for a `healthy` person who is currently servicing in the army to report their body temperature rapidly without filling out those annoying Google .
+This is a system designed for a `healthy` person who is currently servicing in the army to report their body temperature rapidly without filling out those annoying Google forms.

 ****